 Their son Charles, who had struggled with alcohol abuse, died a few days before the election, which hit both Adamses harder than the loss of the presidency.

-In retirement, Abigail maintained a brisk correspondence, including a renewed relationship with Jefferson (with whom John Adams would exchange letters until they both died on the same day in 1826, the 50th anniversary of the Declaration of Independence).
+In retirement, Abigail maintained a brisk correspondence, including a renewed relationship with Jefferson (with whom John Adams would exchange letters until they both died on the same day: July 4, 1826, the 50th anniversary of the Declaration of Independence).

 She and John saw their son John Quincy’s political career prosper, including a diplomatic post in London and his appointment as secretary of state under James Madison in 1817.
 Unlike John, Abigail would not live to see John Quincy Adams elected as the nation’s sixth president in 1826.
-She died at home in Quincy in October 1818, at the age of 73.
+She died at home in Quincy in October 1818, at the age of 73 of Typhoid fever.

 Abigail Adams refused during her lifetime to allow her correspondence to be published, judging a woman’s letters to be a private matter.
 But in 1848, her grandson Charles Frances Adams (John Quincy’s youngest son) arranged the publication of her first volume of letters, preserving forever her unique experience and perspective on American life and democracy.